 Perhaps this is the ultimate result of Evangelical thinking.
 We’re watching in real time as the party of Jesus is becoming the party of intolerance for anyone different than ourselves.
 Rather than turning the other cheek, it’s fire when ready.
 Eager to retain the “brand” of “Christianity,” they slap the secular label on any outlook different than their own, although their own faith is without form and void.
 It used to be that this was the realm of the Devil.
 This sheds a different perspective on what my young colleague was saying.
 Instead of bringing people to God, the Evangelical movement is driving them away.
 Traditionally, the Devil was after the destruction of human souls.
 That seems to be one of the new values of the right wing of the church.
 There’s quite a bit to think about in this observation by this young one.
 I’m glad to know that traffic still moves both directions on this street.

-Posted in Britannia, Current Events, Just for Fun, Posts, Religious Origins, Sects
+Posted in American Religion, Current Events, Higher Education, Memoirs, Popular Culture, Posts, Religious Violence, Sects

 A project with which I have some small acquaintance is the second edition of the Jewish Annotated New Testament (some of you may be noticing an annotated theme lately).
 The idea behind it is deceptively simple: most of the writers of the New Testament were Jews.
 What do modern day Jewish scholars see in the text?
 This annotated Bible gets adopted into both Christian and Jewish courses, and many seminaries have an interest in learning what the writers might have been thinking as they were composing “the other testament.”
 So far, so good.
 I was looking at the Amazon page for the book the other day, specifically for the Kindle edition.
 As usual, you can’t please everyone, and some of the negative comments had to do with functionality.
 Then one said simply, “There is no such thing as a Jewish New Testament.”